Bushnell Tour V6 Rangefinder Review: Slope Worth the Price?

 James Whitfield

-Golf equipment reviewer and course strategist with 15 years of experience playing at scratch level.
+Golf equipment reviewer and course strategist with 15 years of experience playing off a 7 handicap.
 Tested over 200 products across all major categories.
-Based in Brisbane, Australia.
+Based in Pacific Northwest, USA.